 - those applying for discretionary leave to remain in the UK as someone who has been identified as a victim of slavery or human trafficking, and their dependants

-- those applying for leave to remain as the victim of domestic abuse, and their dependants
+- those applying for permission to remain as the victim of domestic abuse, and their dependants

 - those claiming that being made to leave the UK would be against their rights under Article 3 of the European Convention on Human Rights, and their dependants

 The current fee is £624 per year.
 This is set out in the Immigration (Health Charge) (Amendment) Order 2020 and is displayed on the government website.
 It is due to rise to £1,035 from early 2024, probably from as early as 16 January 2024.

 In most cases, you can calculate the IHS due for a particular visa application by multiplying the number of years of leave applied for by £624.
 If the duration of leave is not a round number of years, it needs to be rounded up to the nearest half year.
 The government offers an online calculator for those not mathematically inclined.

-Students and those on the Tier 5 (Youth Mobility Scheme) benefit from a slightly lower cost of £470 per year.
+Students and those on the Tier 5 (Youth Mobility Scheme) benefit from a lower cost of £470 per year.
 So does anyone who is “aged under 18 years at the date of the application (whether that person is the applicant or the dependant of the applicant)”.